KabukiStarship/KabukiPressCookbook/01-overview.md

 # [1] Overview

-This book is about the Kabuki Toolkit Modern-C++ Firmware-to-Software Development Kit (**F2SDK**) and tool set, a Software-defined Networking Protocol (SDNP) called the Serial Chinese Room, Interprocess, and Telemetry (**SCRIPT**) Protocol that runs SCRIPT Scripts (**script^2**) on the world-famous Chinese Room Abstract Stack Machine (**crabs**).
+This book is about the Kabuki Toolkit Modern-C++ Firmware-to-Software Development Kit (**F2SDK**) and tool set, a Software-defined Networking Protocol (SDNP) called the Serial Chinese Room, Interprocess, and Telemetry (**SCRIPT**) Protocol that runs SCRIPT Scripts (**Script2**) on the world-famous Chinese Room Abstract Stack Machine (**Crabs**).

-The audience of this book is intermediate to expert programmers, though beginning C++ programmers may still find the book useful and will teach you Modern-C++ the right way.
-You would want to read this book if you're trying to learn Kabuki Toolkit or Script, or if you are interested on how to build Modern C++ SDKs.
-The book will walk you through the F2 Foundational Framework seams (@see Chapter 2) that build Kabuki Toolkit from the Crabs Embedded-C++1x core to F2 Foundational Framework to a fully-featured Firmware-to-Software Development Kit (F2SDK) with cross-platform and cross-language bindings.
+The audience of this book is intermediate to expert programmers, though beginning C++ programmers may still find the book useful and will teach you Modern Embedded-C++ the right way.
+You would want to read this book if you're trying to learn Kabuki Toolkit or Script2, or if you are interested on how to build Modern C++ SDKs.

 This overview chapter will briefly explain the:

 * Chinese Room AI Thought Experiment
 * Kabuki Theater Theory of Consciousness.
 * SCRIPT Specification.
-* Kabuki Toolkit C++1x F2SDK.
+* Kabuki Toolkit Firmware-to-Software Development Kit.

 ## [1.1] Content Table